Graduate degrees: M.S. in civil and environmental engineering; Ph.D. in civil and environmental engineering

 Certificate in Wind Energy

-The Departments of Mechanical and Industrial Engineering, Civil and Environmental Engineering, and Electrical and Computer Engineering (College of Engineering) and the Department of Geographical and Sustainability Sciences (College of Liberal Arts and Sciences) administer the undergraduate certificate program in wind energy; see Wind Energy in the Catalog.
+The Departments of Mechanical and Industrial Engineering, Civil and Environmental Engineering, and Electrical and Computer Engineering and the Department of Geographical and Sustainability Sciences (College of Liberal Arts and Sciences) administer the undergraduate certificate program in wind energy; see Certificate in Wind Energy in the Catalog.

 Related Certificate: Transportation Studies

 The Transportation Studies Program offers the Certificate in Transportation Studies, which requires 18 s.h. of graduate credit.
 The program focuses on the varied and complex problems of transportation and on interdisciplinary approaches to addressing them.
-The Departments of Civil and Environmental Engineering, Mechanical and Industrial Engineering, and Geographical and Sustainability Sciences and the School of Urban and Regional Planning participate in the program.
+The Departments of Civil and Environmental Engineering, Mechanical and Industrial Engineering, and Geographical and Sustainability Sciences (College of Liberal Arts and Sciences) and the School of Urban and Regional Planning (Graduate College) participate in the program.

 The certificate is coordinated by the School of Urban and Regional Planning.
-See Transportation Studies for more information about the certificate.
+See Certificate in Transportation Studies for more information about the certificate.

 Undergraduate Program of Study